Some of these things are well-known if you’ve listened to my podcasts for any length of time.

 Decades of retail experience have corrupted me to scrutinize the customer experience.
 I have a low tolerance for poor, negligent service.
 I still don’t understand companies that ignore their customers!

 I enjoy reading and studying a variety of topics, but psychology, leadership, and business have long been my top 3.
 Biographies and history are common subject matter, too.
-These days, I’m not reading very many business books.
+These days, I’m not reading very many business books because I’ve kinda “been there, done that.”
+Building high-performance cultures and high achieving groups/teams continue to fascinate me.

 When the VCR was invented I quickly recorded every single episode of The Andy Griffith Show thanks to WTBS.
 I own at least 2 books on that TV series.
 When I got the entire series on DVD I threw away all my old homemade videotapes.